 When Willisaw let out a reproachful breath and Kannihut knew the warning was meant for him.
 He pulled his thoughts back to the deer and willed himself to steady his shaking arm.

 Hurry, he thought as the burning in his muscles grew.
 The hunters waited until the buck had its head down and its side toward them.

-Willisaw’s tortured bow let out a muffled sigh as it snapped back into shape, slinging the arrow across the lakebed.
+Willisaw’s tortured bow let out a muffled sigh of relief as it snapped back into shape, slinging the arrow across the lakebed.
 At the sound, the others released their bows and three more arrows shot toward the deer.
 Two struck it in the neck and one in the back haunch.
 Kannihut’s arrow sailed just over its back, which he knew everyone noticed.
 The buck dashed into the forest, limping, and the hunters burst out of the brush and ran after it.

 Willisaw, running at full speed, pointed as the deer ran down a dry creek bed.
 The hunters instinctively shifted in that direction, the dog alongside them.
 Kannihut tried to keep up but was soon far behind, even though he followed at a dead run.
 He stopped at the bottom of a hill to catch his breath and that was when he saw the deer.

 It had four-pointed antlers and a diamond marking on its chest.
 As it came over the hill, it wasn’t limping and no blood stained its hide.
 The buck noticed Willisaw and calmly stared at him with its dark liquid eyes.
 Time stood still while Kannihut admired the fearless animal—until he remembered his purpose.
 He slowly raised his bow, breaking the delicate bond between them.
 At the movement, the buck turned and sprang back over the hill.
 Kannihut ran after it, his bow ready, but when he reached the crest the deer was gone.
 There was only a wide empty meadow and no place for the buck to disappear.